opencontainers/image-spec/config.md

    The rootfs key references the layer content addresses used by the image.
    This makes the image config hash depend on the filesystem hash.

     - **type** *string*, REQUIRED

        MUST be set to `layers`.
        Implementations MUST generate an error if they encounter a unknown value while verifying or unpacking an image.

     - **diff_ids** *array*, REQUIRED

        An array of layer content hashes (`DiffIDs`), in order from bottom-most to top-most.

-- **history** *array of object*
+- **history** *array of object*, REQUIRED

   Describes the history of each layer.
   The array is ordered from bottom-most layer to top-most layer.
   The object has the following fields:

     - **created** *string*, OPTIONAL

        Creation time, expressed as a ISO-8601 formatted combined date and time

     - **author** *string*, OPTIONAL

        The author of the build point.

     - **created_by** *string*, OPTIONAL

        The command which created the layer.

     - **comment** *string*, OPTIONAL

        A custom message set when creating the layer.

-  - **empty_layer** *string*
+    - **empty_layer** *boolean*, OPTIONAL

        This field is used to mark if the history item created a filesystem diff, OPTIONAL It is set to true if this history item doesn't correspond to an actual layer in the rootfs section (for example, a command like ENV which results in no change to the filesystem).

 Any extra fields in the Image JSON struct are considered implementation specific and should be ignored by any implementations which are unable to interpret them.